 - 1/2 teaspoon salt

 Fill a large pot with water and bring to a boil (do not salt).
 Boil the beans until they become just tender, about 10 minutes.
 In a skillet or saucepan, melt the butter over medium-high heat.
 When the butter foam has subsided, add the garlic and stir for 2-3 minutes, taking care not to brown the garlic.
-Add the tomatoes, basil, salt, and pepper to the butter and garlic; cook until the tomatoes soften (approximately 5 minutes).
+Add the tomatoes, basil, salt, sugar, and pepper to the butter and garlic; cook until the tomatoes soften (approximately 5 minutes).
 Drain the beans, and toss gently with the tomato mixture.
 Adjust salt to taste, and if you want to be a little extra decadent with this dish, finish with a pat or two more of fresh butter.
 Enjoy!

 It’s getting toward the end of a very hot, very dry summer, and that means that pickings are getting slim at our favorite farmers markets.
 There are still good things to be found, though, and we were lucky enough to come across a few very fresh, very ripe peaches at the Bernice Garden Farmers Market today that put us in the mind for some cobbler.
 We love the little market on South Main, and it seems like every time we drop by, we find something tasty to cook with.
 Jess and I debated on the way home about what kind of sort of crust we wanted to use for our cobbler, and we decided on going with one that is slightly sweet and full of fragrant spices.
 It’s a little easier to work with than a pie crust, too — and the flavor is spectacular.